torvalds/linux/Documentation/driver-api/media/v4l2-controls.rst

 value).

 :c:type:`v4l2_ctrl_handler` is the object that keeps track of controls.
-It maintains a list of v4l2_ctrl objects that it owns and another list of references to controls, possibly to controls owned by other handlers.
+It maintains a list of v4l2_ctrl objects that it owns and aanalther list of references to controls, possibly to controls owned by other handlers.